moov-io/infra/envs/oss/README.md

 You'll need to [decrypt the files with blackbox](../../docs/secrets.md).
 Run `blackbox_decrypt_all_files` at the root of this repository.

-Note: The `sbx` environment is a testing ground.
+Note: The `oss` environment is a testing ground.
 Never put production secrets into this repository.

 ### Kubernetes Namespaces